MHCommunity/mhbasics/lord-to-baron/lord.md

 If you have an extra 925,000 gold, you can consider getting Zugzwang's First Move in the Trapsmith.
 If not, the Horrific Venus Mouse Trap is good enough.

-On the top of your screen, you will see the Heads-Up Display tracking your Tower Amplifier.
-Every catch of a Seasonal Garden Mouse will charge the Hunter's Tower Amplifier from 1% to 6%, depending on the mouse captured.
+On the top of your screen, you will see the HUD tracking your Tower Amplifier.
+Every catch of a Seasonal Garden Mouse will increase the Hunter’s Tower Amplifier charge between 1% to 6% depending on the mouse caught.
 Every Failure To Attract will reduce the charge of the Hunter's Tower Amplifier by 3%.
-Failing to catch a mouse has no effect on the Tower Amplifier's charge.
+Failing to catch a mouse has no effect on the Tower Amplifier’s charge.
 Due to the reasons above, it is advised to use Gouda Cheese here.

 Note: A higher charge of the Hunter's Tower Amplifier will lead to a increased success in the next area (Zugzwang's Tower).
-Max charge of the Hunter's Tower Amplifier is dependant on your Rank.
+Max charge of the Hunter's Tower Amplifier is dependent on your Rank.
 <ul>
 <li>Lord/Lady - 150%</li>
 <li>Baron/Baroness - 160%</li>
 <li>Count/Countess - 175%</li>
 </ul>

 Seasonal Garden has 4 Seasons: Spring, Summer, Fall and Winter.
 Each season lasts for 80 hours with completely different mice.
-You will have to go through each season at least once to get each and every of the 4 Tower Key Shards.
+You will have to go through each season at least once to get each of the 4 Tower Key Shards.
 These are guarded by the toughest mice of each season.
-Once you got all the Key Shards, craft them into the Key to Zugwang’s Tower.
+Once you have obtained all the Key Shards, craft them into the Key to Zugwang’s Tower.

 Mice in each season are best caught with a specific Power Type but also have secondary weakness to Tactical weapons.
-Therefore, you can switch to a Tactical set-up if you are unable to promptly change set-up when season changes.
+Therefore, you can switch to a Tactical set-up if you are unable to promptly change your set-up when season changes.

 Spring
 <ul>
 <li>Primarily weak: Physical</li>
-<li>Weapon: Rhinobot</li>
+<li>Weapon: Enraged Rhinobot</li>
 <li>Base & Cheese: Aqua Base and Gouda Cheese</li>
 <li>Loot Spring Key Shard from Vinetail Mouse</li>
 <li>SuperBrie+ Mouse (6% Tower Amplifier): Spring Familiar Mouse</li>